JamesW-iOS/FixedSizeUniqueList/README.md

 ```

 ## Example usage
-### Create a list with a fixed save of 3 and a type of Int
+### Create a list with a fixed sive of 3 and a type of Int
 ```Swift
 let list = try FixedSizeUniqueList<Int>(size: size)
 ```